-Choosing a Provider, page 31.
+Choosing a Provider, page 37.

-Prescription Drugs
+Prescription Drugs Covered:

-- Prescription drugs and medicines received as an inpatient or outpatient of a facility. - Prescriptions purchased from a licensed retail pharmacy or through the mail order drug program.
+- Prescription drugs and medicines received as an inpatient or outpatient of a hospital or other facility or dispensed and billed by such hospital or facility as a take-home drug for a short-term supply. - Prescriptions purchased from a licensed retail pharmacy or through the mail order drug program.
 See Mail Order Drug Program, later in this section. - Any state sales tax associated with the purchase of a covered prescription drug.